Jones College Prep High School

-William Jones College Preparatory High School (commonly known as Jones College Prep) is a public four-year selective-enrollment high school located in the Printer's Row neighborhood in downtown Chicago, Illinois, United States.
+William Jones College Preparatory High School (commonly known as Jones College Prep) is a public four-year selective-enrollment high school located in the Printers Row neighborhood in downtown Chicago, Illinois, United States.
 Jones is operated by the Chicago Public Schools district.
 Jones was named one of “America’s Best High Schools” for 2010 by Newsweek magazine.
 Jones ranks fourth in Illinois high schools according to U.S. News and World Report.

+Name

-Named for Chicago's first school superintendent, William Jones, the school has undergone several name changes related to its focus, from Jones Commercial High School, to Jones Metropolitan High School of Business and Commerce, to Jones Academic Magnet High School.
-Jones adopted its current name and focus on college preparatory education in August 1998.
+Named for Chicago's first school superintendent, William Jones, the school has undergone several name changes related to its focus, from Jones Commercial High School to Jones Metropolitan High School of Business and Commerce to Jones Academic Magnet High School.
+Its current name and focus on college preparatory education were adopted in August 1998.

 Academics

 The Advanced Placement participation rate is 96%.

 History

 Jones was established in 1938 as Jones Commercial High School when the Chicago Board of Education decided a school was needed to serve the downtown area of the city.
 The site chosen, at South State Street and West Harrison Street, housed a former elementary school.
 The old building was later demolished and replaced by a modern six-story structure in 1966.
 In addition to being a high school, Jones had a two-year program that offered a wide range of training for skilled office work.

 During the 1981–1982 school year, the school was renamed Jones Metropolitan High School of Business and Commerce after becoming a part of the Chicago Public Schools "Options for Knowledge" program.
 By the 1997–1998 academic year, Jones' business and commerce program was phased out and it became a college preparatory school.

 The school is one of 11 selective-enrollment schools offered by the Chicago Public Schools.
 These schools are generally for academically high-achieving students and require a test and high grades and test scores in order for applicants to be accepted.
 Other selective-enrollment schools in Chicago include Whitney M. Young Magnet High School, Walter Payton College Preparatory High School, and Hancock High School.

 The current principal of the school as of 2025 is Ms. Kerry Dolan.